fynjah/django-pimp-my-filter/README.md

 Known issues
 ============
-1. NO support for ManyToManyField(You can define it, by adding to `pimpFields` definition of `ManyToMany`)
-2. Some bugs with HTML markup, but works nice in Chrome.
+1. Some bugs with HTML markup, but works nice in Chrome.
-3. For this moment you can't use filters:)
+2. For this moment you can't use filters:)
-4. Lot of other bugs, which I will fix soon:)
+3. Lot of other bugs, which I will fix soon:)

 PS: This app is designed for modern browsers! *Stop supporting old versions of IE!*